dohvis/honbob-legacy/README.md

 # honbob
-One of the Korean cultures is people avoid eat alone.
-So HonBOB will recommend the restaurants suitable to eat alone.
+HonBOB is web service that recommend the restaurants suitable to eat alone.